eliashaeussler/typo3-warming/README.md

 ### Crawler

-There exist two dedicated crawlers: one to run the cache warmup from the Backend ([`ConcurrentUserAgentCrawler`](Classes/Crawler/ConcurrentUserAgentCrawler.php)) and another one to use when running from the command line ([`OutputtingUserAgentCrawler`](Classes/Crawler/OutputtingUserAgentCrawler.php)).
+There exist two dedicated crawlers: one to run the cache warmup from the backend ([`ConcurrentUserAgentCrawler`](Classes/Crawler/ConcurrentUserAgentCrawler.php)) and another one to use when running from the command-line ([`OutputtingUserAgentCrawler`](Classes/Crawler/OutputtingUserAgentCrawler.php)).

 Both crawlers define their own `User-Agent` header, which generates a hash from the encryption key of the TYPO3 installation.
-This `User-Agent` header can be copied in the dropdown of the toolbar item in the Backend to exclude such requests from the statistics of analysis tools, for example.
+This `User-Agent` header can be copied in the dropdown of the toolbar item in the backend to exclude such requests from the statistics of analysis tools, for example.

 Alternatively, the command `warming:showuseragent` can be used to read the